sizovs/boring-stack/README.md

 # SQLite caveats
 For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
 This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
 If you forget to do this, SQLite will run the transaction in a deferred mode.
 This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.

-# Postgres
-Some people prefer Postgres over SQLite mainly because it's more feature-rich (Postgres gives you live migrations, read replicas, higher write concurrency, pub-sub, and much more).
-If chances of becoming big are high, starting with Postgres is a safer bet because you won't need to migrate from SQLite.
-The cool thing about Postgres is that you can run it next to the app, just like SQLite, and move to a separate machine if you outgrow a single box.
-For dev/prod parity you can use [pglite](https://github.com/electric-sql/pglite) or [Testcontainers](https://testcontainers.org/modules/databases/postgres/) (if you fancy Docker)

 # Web analytics
 For web analytics, you can use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).

 # Caddy
 I chose Caddy as a reverse proxy primarily for its ability to automatically provision and manage Let's Encrypt certificates for our server.
 If Let's Encrypt weren't a factor, I would opt for Nginx due to its extensive built-in features, like sticky sessions and rate limiting, and because I find its syntax more straightforward.

+# Postgres
+Some people prefer Postgres over SQLite mainly because it's more feature-rich (Postgres gives you live migrations, read replicas, higher write concurrency, pub-sub, and much more).
+If chances of becoming big are high, starting with Postgres is a safer bet because you won't need to migrate from SQLite.
+The cool thing about Postgres is that you can run it next to the app, just like SQLite, and move to a separate machine if you outgrow a single box.
+One of the drawbacks is that it's much harder to achive dev/prod parity with Postgres without fuzzy solutions.
+This codebase does not support or showcases a use of Postgres.

 # TODOS
 [ ] Backup to R2 instead of Hetzner.
 Otherwise, how do you restore the data when Hetzner is down? :-)